WilliamDartois/WilliamDartois/README.md

 - 🧬 I’m interested in bioinformatics and sequencing technologies.
 - 👨‍💼 I'm currently looking for a new job in the field of bioinformatics.
-- 🤔 I'm curious about web development and web design.
+- 🤔 I'm curious about app/web development and app/web design.

 - 📫 How to reach me : william.dartois7@gmail.com